Charter Investment Business Models

 In Australia, when considering purchasing a boat for operation as a charter boat, the owners can refer to the ATO website and consider, among other things explained on the site, the May 2006 press release which relates to the additional “safety net” legislation.
 In essence, owners have a choice between two models,depending on their personal circumstances and the operating circumstances of the boat:

 - A charter boat business which in all respects meets the tests of a complete charter boat business as described in the Charter Boat Tax Ruling TR 2003/04 released in May 2003.
 This can be accessed via the ATO website using a keyword search function.
 A significant factor in this ruling is the need for the business to indicate prospect of profit and significant commercial purpose, as shown in the examples within the ruling.
 This model, set up and operated correctly, potentially allows full negative gearing (FNG) in a similar manner to an investment property where surplus losses from one business may be offset against other assessable income.
+With any potential charter boat purchase, where you are seeking to obtain Full Negative Gearing we would highly recommend any buyer seek a Private Ruling from the ATO to ensure its compliance with current tax law.
+Peter Jabour (Ph: 02 4929 4068) is a Newcastle based accountant who is very familiar with the Private Ruling process.

 - A charter boat enterprise which may not meet all of the tests of a complete charter boat business as described in the Charter Boat Tax Ruling TR 2003/04 released in May 2003, however is still an income producing enterprise.
 This model potentially allows expenses from the boat to be offset against income from that boat, however limited to that income only and any additional losses “quarantined” to be offset against any future revenue from that boat (including any profit on sale).
 This style of business is also referred to as a Hobby Based Enterprise.